project-open-data/G8_Metadata_Mapping/USmetadata.md

 **Where to Find Data**

-The U.S. is currently in a transition period as federal agencies adapt to the new requirements of the [Managing Information as an Asset](http:/project-open-data.github.io) memo.
-On November, 9, 2013 you can access all federal government data at data.gov, and government data owned/maintained by specific federal agencies by going to *agency.gov*/data.json.
-Until then, much, but not all, government data will be available at these locations, described using the metadata below.
+The U.S. is currently implementing a new Open Data Policy, as outlined in the [Managing Information as an Asset](http:/project-open-data.github.io) memorandum.
+On November, 9, 2013 you can access all public federal government data at data.gov, and government data owned/maintained by specific federal agencies by going to *agency.gov*/data.json.
+Until then, much, but not all, public government data will be available at these locations, described using the metadata below.

 **Metadata Details**